Turner Layton: Recordings

-Two albums of Layton & Johnstone recordings have been issued on CD in the UK - on ASV Living Era (CD AJA 5426) and Flapper (PAST CD 9712).
-Two compilation albums of recordings by Layton have been released on CD.
+Several compilations of Layton & Johnstone recordings have been issued in the UK.
+Two compilation albums of recordings by Layton have also been released on CD.

 Legacy

-His daughter A'Lelia Shirley inherited his musical estate and left the copyright and royalties to her father's music to Great Ormond Street Hospital for Children in London in her will on her death in January 2001.
+His daughter A'Lelia Shirley inherited his musical estate; she left the copyright and royalties to her father's music to Great Ormond Street Hospital for Children in London in her will on her death in January 2001.